 Let us detail the toolbar from left to right and top to bottom:

 Play: when you start the simulation, the real time and the simulation time are elapsing and the robot starts to turn around.
-On the server side, the Nest brain model is being synchronized with the Gazebo world simulation engine and they run together in time slices of around 20ms.
-The camera on the robot sends its data to the brain model through appropriate transfer functions (see details in the introduction).
+On the server side, the NEST brain model is being synchronized with the Gazebo world simulation engine and they run together in time slices of around 20ms.
+The camera on the robot sends its data to the brain model through appropriate transfer functions (see details in the dedicated TF tutorial).
 In return, after the next brain time slice, the movement commands are sent back to the robot actuators and the scene updates.
 You can interact with the scene while the simulation is running (see Interact with the simulation).

 Pause: this pauses the simulation on the server.
 The timeout though, is still elapsing.